 If the work required for successfully combating a pest is limited to the outside of a property, then you do not need to be home.
 It's our policy to never enter a home without the owner being present.
 This protects not only our technicians, but yourself.

 Simpler treatments for ants and spiders don't require you to leave your home.
 Often times, treated surfaces need time to dry.
 More complicated infestations do require you to leave the home 4-6 hours with a one hour venting.

 If you have questions regarding your specific circumstances, please give us a call at (707) 822-8644, and we would be happy to answer your questions.

 However, rain or light snow can actually optimize the pest control services as pests are typically drawn out of the ground.
-Along with that, rain and light snow have been known to benefit pest control services because some products (formulated granular pellets) placed on a property need to be activated by water.
-These pellets are designed seep into soil to prevent crickets, earwigs, ants and other unwelcome pests from intruding into your home.
+Additionally, rain and light snow have been known to benefit pest control services because some products (formulated granular pellets) placed on a property need to be activated by water.
+These pellets deeply seep into your soil preventing crickets, earwigs, ants and other unwelcome pests from intruding into your home.

 If you accidentally touch a moist deposit or are otherwise exposed to a diluted pesticide, wash the exposed skin with soap and water.
-Remember that most of the common materials that we apply have been highly diluted and should not cause any ill effects.
+Remember, most of our commonly used materials have been highly diluted and should not cause any ill effects.
 Consult the specific pesticide label for any further recommendations.

-Just think about what it's like arriving at a home only to find that the dog hasn't been locked up.
-Nightmare!
+However, if we need to do an inspection of the interior of your home or business, you will need to be present.
+This protects you and your home as well as our technicians (Just think about what it's like arriving at a home only to find that the dog hasn't been locked up.
+Nightmare!).

-We encourage all of our customers to be home for the initial visit.
+We do encourage all of our customers to be home for the initial visit.
 It's important to us that you have the opportunity to meet our team, ask questions, receive answers and build a relationship with our team that allows us to better help you combat your pest problems.

 Not familiar with Quad-P?
 Learn more here!

 Termites in particular can leave behind some of the following signs:

-Buckling within your ceiling or walls
+- Buckling within your ceiling or walls

-The appearance of water damage
+- The appearance of water damage

-Maze-like design damage can often appear in wooden structures
+- Maze-like design damage can often appear in wooden structures

-Mud tunnels within the foundations of a home
+- Mud tunnels within the foundations of a home

-Bubbling of paint
+- Bubbling of paint

 Rodents for instance leave behind some other signs such as:

 Wood beetles on the other hand often leave behind:

-Tunnels within wood
+- Tunnels within wood

-Exit holes on wood
+- Exit holes on wood

 So you've already removed the pests, or perhaps they simply moved on, but you are in need of help repairing the damage done.
 Don't worry.
 We can still help repair damage even if there are no longer pests to worry about.
-Our trained and certified team of professional technicians can help assess the true extent of the damage done and then provide different options for repairing it that can best fit your budget.
+Our trained and certified team of professional technicians can help assess the true extent of the damage done and then provide different options for repairing it that will best fit your budget.

 Because of the costs associated with pest damage, we highly recommend reviewing some DIY methods for pest prevention or spend a little time exploring our Proactive Preventative Pest Protection service.